The Present is a Gift (So are the Past and the Future)

 Past

 There’s no question that the past can be a tricky time frame.
 In the past, you can find both sources of strength and sorrow—some memories that you cherish and others that disappoint you.
 Why would you want to revisit the past?
-Certainly, if you go to the past to compare yourself unreasonably, you’ll give yourself a hard time.
+Certainly, if you go to the past to ruminate or compare yourself unreasonably, you’ll give yourself a hard time.
 If you give the past the power to label you negatively in any way, then it can hold you back.
 While past failures can be stressful, they can be empowering if you learn something from them or address them.
 I can see why there are so many sayings about being in the present.
-The past can cause us to lament missed opportunities, feel labeled, or fear change.
+The past can cause us to lament missed opportunities, feel trapped by labels, or fear change.

 But it doesn’t have to be that way.
 We can believe in change and embrace it.
 Considering the past with the intent to take action and grow as a result is powerful.
 The past holds power.
 If Sapiens didn’t find a way to pass on the learning from the mistakes of the past, where would we be?
 If we look at the past deliberately to learn, change a behavior, or take action, then the past can be a gift too.
 Choosing to take action to learn and grow from your experiences is always within your reach.